What is a secondary source?

 Why do I need secondary sources?

 Secondary sources will provide you with different ideas and standpoints about the subject you are researching.
 Each text will have its own bias and will look at the subject from a different angle, so by reading secondary sources you are engaging with multiple interpretations of the same event.

-This broad reading gives you a solid foundation to analyse the event/text/object while acknowledging the bias and outlook of research professionals.
-By engaging in the reading of secondary sources you are also backing up your arguments with the support of well-known experts in the field.
-Without reading secondary sources you cannot be sure if your argument is valid, or if you are plagiarizing.
+This broad reading gives you a solid foundation to analyze the event/text/object while acknowledging the bias and outlook of research professionals.
+By engaging in the reading of secondary sources, you are also backing up your arguments with the support of well-known experts in the field.
+Without reading secondary sources, you cannot be sure if your argument is valid, or if you are plagiarizing.

 Do I need to cite secondary sources?

 Yes!
 Without a shadow of a doubt, yes.
 Secondary sources are written by people who are arguing for or against the point you are making.
-You need to reference where you got your idea, your quotes, everything.
-If you are paraphrasing, you need to reference where from.
+You also need to reference where you got your ideas and quotes from.
+If you are paraphrasing, you need to reference where you are paraphrasing from.